Strawberry and Chai Sorbet (without an ice cream machine)

 I’ve been experimenting with ice creams and sorbets all through this summer and loving it.
 I thought it would be my first step towards making my mind about buying an ice cream maker.
-I had lots of fun and my food processor did the job, so far.
+I had lots of fun and my food processor did the job.
+So far it was very easy to make this Strawberry and spiced tea Sorbet without an ice cream machine.

 I am a big sorbet fan.
 I find it is a great way to get cooled off with the goodness of chilled fresh fruits.
 I just love the fact that there is no fat at all, which makes an awesome way to end a BBQ meal, for example.
-Great to snack on if the weather outside is steaming hot too!
+Just to clarify, the Sorbet version that has cream and fat is called Sherbet, is made with fruits and cream.

 It is really easy to make this sorbet but it takes time to freeze.
-The spiced chai added a surprising twist in the strawberry mix, subtle enough to become refreshing and sweet.
-And the beautiful colour brings the joyful summer feeling to the eyes and the palate!
-Ah, if only summer would stay a bit longer in this part of the hemisphere, the days are getting shorter and shorter now.
+The spiced chai adds a surprising twist in the strawberry mix, subtle enough to become refreshing and sweet.
+And the beautiful colour brings the joyful summer feeling.

 4 to 6 portions